Balinese people

-The Balinese (Note: /ˈbɑːlɪniːz/ BAH-lih-neez) (ᬳᬦᬓ᭄ᬩᬮᬶ (in the ketah register), ᬯᭀᬂᬩᬮᬶ (in the madia register), ᬓ᭄ᬭᬫᬩᬮᬶ (in the singgih register); Orang Bali) are an Austronesian ethnic group native to the Indonesian island of Bali and the surrounding islands.
+The Balinese (Note: /ˈbɑːlɪniːz/ bah-lih-NEEZ) (ᬳᬦᬓ᭄ᬩᬮᬶ (in the ketah register), ᬯᭀᬂᬩᬮᬶ (in the madia register), ᬓ᭄ᬭᬫᬩᬮᬶ (in the singgih register); Orang Bali) are an Austronesian ethnic group native to the Indonesian island of Bali and the surrounding islands.
 The Balinese population of 4.2 million (1.7% of Indonesia's population) live mostly on the island of Bali, making up 85% of the island's population.
-The Balinese are distinctive amongst Indonesian ethnic groups for their adherence to Balinese Hinduism rather than Sunni Islam.
+The Balinese are distinctive amongst the ethnic groups of Indonesia for their adherence to Balinese Hinduism rather than Abrahamic religions such as Islam or Christianity.

-There are also significant populations on the island of Lombok and in the easternmost regions of Java (e.g. the regency of Banyuwangi), most of them are descendants of Balinese since the kingdoms era who once controlled the region.
+There are also significant populations on the island of Lombok and in the easternmost regions of Java (e.g. Banyuwangi Regency), most of them are descendants of Balinese since the kingdoms era who once controlled the region.
 Some Balinese can also be found in Balinese migrant areas such as Lampung and Sulawesi regions, mainly due to the migration following the eruption of Mount Agung in 1963 as well as the transmigration program enacted by the Indonesian government.

-The Balinese are distinctive amongst Indonesian ethnic groups for their adherence to Balinese Hinduism rather than Sunni Islam, this can happen because since the Dutch colonial era they have prohibited Islamization or Christian missionaries on the island to maintain their traditions, and also the steadfastness of the Balinese in maintaining their old traditions and religion, politics which was later called Baliseering ('Balinization').
+The Balinese stand out within modern-day Indonesia because they continue to follow Balinese Hinduism rather than the Abrahamic religions that predominate elsewhere in the country.
+This situation emerged in part because the Dutch colonial administration restricted both Islamisation and Christian missionary activity on the island in order to preserve the already present religious traditions, and in part because the Balinese themselves maintained a strong commitment to their inherited cultural and religious practices.
+Earlier Hindu–Buddhist traditions had long been predominant in the region.
+The Orientalist colonial policy that sought to protect and codify Balinese customs later became known as Baliseering (Balinization).